hfour/h4bff/docs/1-Guides/Introduction.md

 of them need to be directly exposed - other services can use them instead.

-For example, the Hello service can take advantage of a translation service to translate the hello world message to the appropriate language for hte current user.
+For example, the Hello service can take advantage of a translation service to translate the hello world message to the appropriate language for the current user.
 It can do that by importing that service from the translation plugin, then asking for an instance using the [getService][BS.GS] method.